 5: Spray the newspaper with a hose.
 This will ensure that it sticks to the soil and doesn’t blow away when it gets windy.

-Many professional gardeners recommend adding a layer of mulch on top of your newspaper, though we’ve also seen it work without.
+Many professional gardeners recommend adding a layer of mulch on top of your newspaper when creating this homemade weed killer, though we’ve also seen it work without.

 4: Boiling Water